Vets-Who-Code/Prework/MacOS-Tooling.md

 `brew install visual-studio-code`

+possible 🐞 : You may need to enter `brew cask install visual-studio-code`

 Now I'm sure you want to make your code editor more comfy, so checkout these two podcast episodes [here](https://syntax.fm/show/012/why-is-everyone-switching-to-vs-code) and [here](https://syntax.fm/show/048/vs-code-round-two) for the best tips and extensions out there.
 The podcast is great, but you can just read the show notes.

 ## Keyboard Shortcuts